egonolieux/personal-conventions/languages/general.md

 #### Naming conflicts

 In some cases, the function name might conflict with other variable names, such as imperative booleans.
-In such cases, the `fn` suffix must be used, e.g., `doSomeActionFn` (in contrast to the `doSomeAction` boolean).
+In such cases, the `fn` suffix must be used, e.g., `doSomeActionFn` in contrast to the `doSomeAction` boolean.

 ### Boolean variables